CSHA Name Use Guidelines for Raffles, Donations, etc. To view or download this page as a pdf file, click here.

 Stockton, CA 95207

-Logos and Promotional Items: Awards, jackets, promotional items, etc. are considered trademarks or service marks; those items are not the same issue as correcting paperwork.
+Logos & Promotional items: awards, jackets, promotional items, etc. are considered trade- marks or service marks; those items are not the same issue as correct paperwork.
 A short version (CSHA) can be used on those items.

-Where possible ADD to the full corporation name “a California Nonprofit Public Benefit Corporation”, this establishes the non-profit status.
+Wherever possible ADD to the full corporation name: “ a California Nonprofit Public Benefit Corporation”, this establishes the non-profit status.
 Also, include an address for further information and/or provide a sponsor’s name/information.

-CSHA registers with the State of California, as a corporation each year on September 1st with an end reporting date of August 31st of the following fiscal reporting year.
-Only one registration fee is required and is submitted by the CSHA State Office.
-However all raffles conducted in the corporations name must have a completed raffle form filed at the CSHA State Office PRIOR to conducting the raffle.
+CSHA registers with the State California, as a corporation each year September 1 with an end-reporting date of 8-31 of the following fiscal reporting year.
+Only one registration fee is required and is submitted by the CSHA state office.
+However all raffles conducted in the corporation’s name must have a completed raffle form filed at the CSHA State Office PRIOR to conducting the raffle.
 There are instructions and forms on the CSHA website.